christiang7/Numerical_relativity_hydrodynamics_Unikurs/Problem_Set_I_solve_wave_equation_tex_programming/Problem_Set_I_solve_wave_equation.md

 - [X] **Problem Set I solve wave equation**
 	- [X] Doing
         - [ ] A.2.
 Programming
+            - [X] all fields have to get two dimensions not just one, because, the time step needs two points
+            - [ ] implement the midpoints for x positions
             - [ ] Forward Euler method
             - [ ] boundaryCondition add ghost points
                 - [ ] add more points to the arrays (left two and right two), but plotting only the real points
                 - [ ] rewrite the for loops
-                - [ ] implement the switiching between these points
+                - [ ] implement the switching between these points
+                - [ ] split the code for the points for not ghost points and the function for the ghost point calculation
             - [ ] Runge Kutter method
 	- [X] Backlog
         - [ ] A.1.